-Conservation Design and Delivery
+Conservation design and delivery

-In addition to addressing science needs and developing new science projects, there is an increasing need to ensure that completed projects and existing information are used to prioritize and guide more effective conservation actions by partners toward common goals.
-A conservation design proposal developed by the LCC in 2011 and approved early in 2012 addressed these needs and included the following needs.
+In addition to addressing science needs and developing new science projects, there is an increasing need to ensure that completed projects ad existing information is used to prioritize and guide more effective conservation actions by partners toward common goals.
+A conservation design proposal developed by the LCC in 2011 and approved early in 2012 addressed these needs including the following.

-- The LCC needs to develop GIS capacity and compile and synthesize existing regional spatial data and conservation designs and work with partners to develop translational tools. - The LCC needs to support demonstration projects to apply science and tools to conservation actions and evaluate the tools.

-• The LCC needs to develop an initial process for setting conservation targets including goals for representative species and habitats as part of its ecological planning and conservation design and to refine these targets through conservation design.
+- The LCC needs to develop GIS capacity and compile and synthesize existing regional spatial data and conservation designs and work with partners to develop translational tools. - The LCC needs to support demonstration projects to apply science and tools to conservation actions and evaluate the tools. - The LCC needs to develop an initial process for setting conservation targets including goals for representative species and habitats as part of its ecological planning and conservation design and to refine these targets through conservation design.

-Communications and Information Management
+Communications and information management

-A major focus for 2012 is increasing the communication and information management through a variety of approaches, including the following priorities.
+A major focus for 2012 is increasing the communication and information management through a variety of approaches including the following.